rlosio/cloudiamo/README.md

 http://www.apache.org/licenses/LICENSE-2.0

+"RaceBase World" is the v1 of the Amayon skill for http://racebase.world/

+Noteds:

-"lauf lauf" is currently available in DE only.
-"Big World" is currently available as EN-US only but it will come soon to DE too.
+1) "lauf lauf" is currently available in DE only.

+2) "Big World" is currently available as EN-US only but it will come soon to DE too.

+3) "race base" is currently available as EN-UK only.